Hapoel Be'er Sheva F.C.: Sponsors

 Since its inception Hapoel Be'er Sheva has worked with a number of sponsors recognized locally as Solel Boneh in the 1980s, and the South Korean car company Kia and Forum Club at the beginning and middle of the decade.

-As of 2020, the main sponsor is Mahsanei HaShuk.
+Since 2022, the main sponsor has been Victory.
 Secondary Hapoel Be'er Sheva sponsors include the company Metropoline, Fattal Hotels, Kelme and Eurotec group.

 Here are the main sponsors of the team from 2012: